Asymptotically Optimal Power Allocation for Energy Harvesting Communication Networks: The Point-to-Point EH System

 In the following, we provide the framework for solving (\ref{MPR1}).
 In particular, we show that, for $N\to\infty$ and $B_{\rm max}\to\infty$, the EH optimization problem in (\ref{MPR1}) becomes identical to the non-EH optimization problem in (\ref{MPR1_non-EH}), if $\bar P_{\rm lim,non-EH}$ in (\ref{MPR1_non-EH}) is appropriately adjusted.
 Therefore, the optimized average performance of the EH system becomes identical to the optimized average performance of the equivalent non-EH system with adjusted $\bar P_{\rm lim,non-EH}$.
 As a result, the solution of the non-EH optimization problem is also the solution of the EH optimization problem.
 In other words, instead of solving the EH optimization problem in (\ref{MPR1}), one only needs to solve the non-EH optimization problem in (\ref{MPR1_non-EH}) and apply the solution in the EH system.
-This claim is proved in the next subsection.
+This is the subject of the following subsection.